turibe/swi-prolog-z3/README.md

 ### Type inference

-`type_inference.pl` has basic capabilities for inferring types for constants and functions in Prolog Z3 expressions, saving the work of having to declare everything beforehand (funtions, in particular).
+`type_inference.pl` has basic capabilities for inferring types for constants and functions in Prolog Z3 expressions, saving the work of having to declare everything beforehand (functions, in particular).

+`type_inference_global_backtrackable.pl` uses this to implement a global backtrackable type inference map.

 ## Future Work

-We handle the basic Z3 capabilities: {int,real,bool} types, propositional logic, equality, artithmetic, and uninterpreted function symbols.
+The current version handles the basic Z3 capabilities: {int,real,bool} types, propositional logic, equality, arithmetic, and uninterpreted function symbols.

 Bit vectors, sets, and quantifiers are future work.